rom-rb/rom-rb.org/source/doc-pages/guides/basics/mappers.md

 Custom Mappers
 --------------

-ROM allows to register custom coercer object as a mapper.
-Every object, that responds to `#call` method with one argument can be registered as the ROM mapper.
+ROM allows custom coercer objects to be registered as mappers.
+Any object, that responds to `#call` method with one argument can be registered as a ROM mapper.

 To register an arbitrary mapper, use the following syntax: